 safest and most optimized delivery schedule for your location and needs

 Another important step to not overlook is simply being ready for delivery day.
-Make sure that your neighbor residents or businesses are informed about your delivery and that no vehicles, equipment or other obstacles are in the way.
-You’ll also want to make sure that you or a representative is onsite at the time of arrival to avoid any delay fees.
-Your contact phone number should be available at all times prior to and during delivery to avoid miscommunication or other complications.
+Make sure that your neighbor residents or businesses are informed about your delivery and that no vehicles, equipment, or other obstacles are in the way.
+You’ll also want to ensure that you or a representative is onsite at the time of arrival to avoid delay fees.
+Your contact phone number should be available at all times before and during delivery to prevent miscommunication or other complications.

 If you are unsure about your shipping container drop site, it may be wise to have a backup drop site just in case.
-If the delivery crew considers your drop site unsafe or otherwise unsuitable, they may request that your shipping container be dropped off somewhere else.
-If you insist on an unsuitable drop off location, you may be requested to sign a waiver for any damage or other setbacks that may be incurred during unloading.
+If the delivery crew considers your drop site unsafe or otherwise unsuitable, they may request that your shipping container be dropped off elsewhere.
+If you insist on an unsuitable drop-off location, you may be asked to sign a waiver for any damage or other setbacks that may be incurred during unloading.